GoldenGeneral22/OpenstreamdeckV2/README.md

 Keyswitches used https://amzn.eu/d/dNDsguh

-also used m3 screws, m3 thread inserts, female-to-female jumper cables, 3mm blue LEDs and resistors (ohms, ohms)
+also used m3 screws, m3 thread inserts, female-to-female jumper cables, 3mm blue LEDs and resistors for the LEDs

 ### 3D-Prints
 blank keycaps used https://www.thingiverse.com/thing:4186055 from CDante on Thingiverse.